Azure/azure-kusto-microhack1/README.md

 ### Task 5: Sorting the results 🎓

+📆 Use table: `LogisticsTelemetry`

-Write a query to get the 5 records which have the highest temperature.
-Write another query get the 5 records which have the lowest temperature.
+✍🏻 Write a query to get the 5 records which have the highest temperature.
+✍🏻 Write another query get the 5 records which have the lowest temperature.

+🕵🏻 Hint: Try a few different operators and submit both queries in the same Answer Sheet response.

 [sort operator - Azure Data Explorer | Microsoft Docs](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/sortoperator)
 [top operator - Azure Data Explorer | Microsoft Docs](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/topoperator)